 - Samsung Gear VR

 When it comes to having the most immersive experience, room-scale VR is what you want.
-This form of VR allows you to not only look around, but move around too.
-These headsets normally also have motion tracked controllers so you can interact with the world.
+This form of VR allows you to not only look around, but move around too in a virtual world.
+These VR headsets normally also have motion-tracked controllers so you can interact with the world.

 - Oculus Rift